pcarrasqueira/commit-viewer/README.md

 ```
 commit-viewer.force-use-cli=true
 ```
+Database support was added, now firs time we fetch commits for a repo, we will save the data to database.
+Subsequent requests will fetch the data directly from database.

 In order to increase resiliency of the application, retries, timeouts and fallbacks were implemented using [SmallRye Fault Tolerance](https://github.com/smallrye/smallrye-fault-tolerance/) priveded by Quarkus.
 You can configure the fault tolerance values on application.properties, eg :